cdn-specs/control-header/draft-cdn-control-header.md

 Furthermore, they SHOULD implement other cache directives (including extension cache directives) that they support in the Cache-Control response header field.

 The semantics and precedence of cache directives in a targeted field are the same as those in Cache-Control.
 In particular, no-store and no-cache make max-age inoperative.

-A cache that does not the targeted field MUST pass the targeted field through, and MUST NOT change their behavior based upon its contents.

 ## Parsing Targeted Fields